 Similarly, if you're having a ring bearer, you'll need a pillow for him to carry.
 It's a good idea to have a way to secure the rings to the pillow so they won't roll away.
 You could instead give the rings to the best man to put in his breast pocket.Continue to 9 of 12 below.

 A tradition that started in Christian wedding ceremonies, the unity candle is a ritual now performed by people of many faiths.
 There are many other rituals to express unity, such as jumping the broom in African-American weddings.
 These are certainly optional but if you're having one, you'll want to make sure you have all the accessories you need.

 10 of 12

 11 of 12

 You'll need to have the bride's bouquet; bridesmaid flowers; petals for the flower girl; boutonnieres for the groom, groomsmen, ushers, fathers, and grandfathers; corsages for mothers and grandmothers; and any decorative flowers.

 Another optional accessory is an aisle runner, which protects the bride's dress and adds drama.

 12 of 12

-If you owe any final payments to your officiant, venue, musicians, or other vendors, you'll want to have that money with you.
-Pay by check or bring receipts they can sign to show that they received the payments.
+If you owe any final payments to your officiant, venue, musicians, or other vendors, you'll want to settle that before your big day.